-- She doesn’t have enough help financially: Because parenting can be stressful, it’s not uncommon for a woman to turn to adoption due to financial strain.
+She doesn’t have enough help financially: Because parenting can be stressful, it’s not uncommon for a woman to turn to adoption due to financial strain.
 You have to pay for the necessary expenses — like food, clothing, and a safe environment for you and your baby — on top of unexpected life expenses.

-- She wants to pursue her own dreams: While parenting can be a wonderful and fulfilling experience, having an unplanned pregnancy can cause you to put your passions on hold.
-Choosing adoption while you continue working toward your goals, whether that’s a dream career or to finish your education, may be the best option in order to create a better life for yourself.
+She wants to pursue her own dreams: While parenting can be a wonderful and fulfilling experience, having an unplanned pregnancy can cause you to put your passions on hold.
+Choosing adoption while you continue working toward your goals, whether that’s a dream career or to finish your education may be the best option in order to create a better life for yourself.

-- The birth father might not be involved: All prospective birth mothers have a unique relationship with their baby’s birth father.
+The birth father might not be involved: All prospective birth mothers have a unique relationship with their baby’s birth father.
 We hope that all birth fathers are supportive and involved in their child’s life, but that’s not always the case.
-If you have become a single mother and you’re not sure who to turn to, remember that adoption is always an option.
+If you have become a single mother and you’re not sure who to turn to, remember that an adoption is always an option.

 There are so many more reasons why a woman would choose adoption.
 Each one of them is valid and unique.
 If you’re considering adoption for an 11-month-old, just remember that you’re never alone and that adoption is always an option for you.

-What Does an Adoption for an 11-Month-Old Look Like With American Adoptions?
+What Does an Adoption for an 11-Month-Old Look Like with American Adoptions?

 Whether you’re placing a newborn, or considering adoption for an 11-month-old, the process is very similar, with just a few differences:

-- Step 1: Contact American Adoptions and make a plan.
+Step 1: Contact American Adoptions and make a plan.
 You’ll start by calling 1-800-ADOPTION to speak with an adoption specialist.
 At that point, you’ll be able to fill out a social and medical history form for yourself and your baby.
 This will give your adoption specialist a good understanding of your situation.
 You’ll also create your adoption plan, which will explain your preferences in an adoptive family, your open adoption relationship and more.

 In addition to this important information, your adoption specialist will also ask you for:

-- A copy of your child’s birth certificate
+A copy of your child’s birth certificate

-- Who is listed as the father on your child’s birth certificate
+Who is listed as the father on your child’s birth certificate

-- Medical records for your child
+Medical records for your child

-- Information on where the child has lived from birth to present
+Information on where the child has lived from birth to present

 Who has had custody or care of the child from birth to present

 Information on who has provided financial and emotional support for this child from birth to present

-- Documentation of child support from any father
+Documentation of child support from any father

-- Step 2: Choose adoptive parents.
+Step 2: Choose adoptive parents.
 Once your adoption specialist has a good understanding of your needs, you’ll be sent a list of different adoptive family profiles to look through.
 This process can take some time, so don’t worry if you don’t find a family right away.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.